 However, business owners are preparing to meet the challenge: including researching the most effective holiday hashtags and Instagram post ideas and taking more creative approaches when it comes to their holiday marketing strategy.
 But they will not be able to do this on their own: they will also need the help and support of their community.

 In this article, we’ll explain why your support can make all the difference to local businesses this holiday season, and then share some strategies for doing your part.

 But here’s some good news: geography still counts.
-Recent research by American Express found that around 67 cents of every dollar spent at small, local businesses sticks around in your local economy, in contrast to dollars paid to retail giants that are spirited away into already-hefty bank accounts.
+Recent research by American Express found that around 67 cents of every dollar spent at small, local businesses stick around in your local economy, in contrast to dollars paid to retail giants that are spirited away into already-hefty bank accounts.